 Unique piece |

-Sugilite is a complex cyclic silicate with trivalent manganese (Mn³⁺) in its crystal structure.
-The intense violet comes from this manganese, incorporated during the mineral's formation in alkaline syenite intrusions in contact with manganese-rich sedimentary rocks, at moderate depth and temperature.
-Sugilite was first described in 1944 by Japanese geologist Ken-ichi Sugi on Iwagi Island, Japan, where he found it as a mineralogical rarity without gem color.
-The picture changed in 1975 with the discovery in N'Chwaning (Northern Cape, South Africa) of dense violet material in sufficient quantities for the lapidary market.
-This deposit remains the world's only commercial source of gem-quality sugilite, making every violet piece materially scarce.
+Sugilite is a complex cyclic silicate with trivalent manganese (Mn³⁺) in its crystal structure: this manganese gives it its intense violet color.
+It forms in alkaline syenite intrusions in contact with manganese-rich sedimentary rocks.
+The N'Chwaning deposit (Kalahari, South Africa) is the world's only commercial source of gem-quality sugilite, making every violet piece materially scarce.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.

 Genuine gem-quality sugilite is completely opaque with dense, saturated violet.
-The most common imitations are violet-dyed howlite (which shows white in worn areas or edges under magnification), violet glass (uniform color, possible bubbles at 10x), and dyed tanzanite or quartz (different feel and behavior under magnification).
-Lower-quality sugilite — also genuine — has gray or brown areas of less saturated material; these areas are not defects, they are characteristics of the mineral distribution in the host rock.
+The most common imitations are violet-dyed howlite (shows white in worn areas under magnification), violet glass (uniform color, possible bubbles at 10x), and dyed tanzanite or quartz.
+Lower-quality sugilite — also genuine — has grey or brown areas; these are not defects but characteristics of the mineral distribution in the host rock.

 Has the sugilite received any treatment?